Finland head to this summer’s European Championship looking to make their major tournament debut a memorable one.

 Though he wasn’t included in the most recent national team squad due to injury, Lukas Hradecky is the undisputed No.1 for Finland.
 The Bayer Leverkusen stopper is one of the best goalkeepers in the Bundesliga with the ball at his feet, while his reflexes from close range are second-to-none.

 The 31-year-old is also extremely proactive in coming off his line, though he does have a slight weakness at long shots.
-Leverkusen have conceded an average of two goals conceded per game in his absence, keeping just one clean sheet during that time — in the Bundesliga alone, Hradecky has five clean sheets to his name this season, conceding 1.02 goals per 90 minutes.
+Leverkusen conceded an average of two goals conceded per game in his absence, keeping just one clean sheet during that time.
+In the Bundesliga alone, Hradecky has eight clean sheets to his name this season, conceding 0.94 goals per 90 minutes.

 Finland are likely to come under a lot of pressure this summer in a group containing Belgium, Denmark and Russia, so Hradecky will have to be at his very best to give his forwards a chance of making a difference.

 Defender: Joona Toivio

 Joona Toivio will head into this tournament as Finland’s third-most capped active player behind Teemu Pukki (90) and captain Tim Sparv (80).
 Playing his football in Sweden with Hacken, Toivio is powerful in the air, making him a threat from set-pieces, and has brilliant positional intelligence, often leaving him well-placed to cut out crosses and make timely interceptions.

 Toivio is also one of the few players in the Finland squad who has extensive European experience, making 26 combined Europa League and Champions League appearances for Molde and Hacken across his career.
 It’ll be up to him to anchor this Finland defence and keep Hradecky safe.